Dino-Martinez/sponge-run/README.md

 * Add routing for tech pages -- DONE
 * Build page for a single level based on mock json data -- DONE
 * Create deeper json data for more levels -- SORTA DONE
-* Build pages for tech
+* Build pages for tech -- DONE
+* Add photo content
+* Add informative text to all pages
 * Style the existing pages a bit more
+* Add next and previous to all levels pages